John Wycliffe

 Why was Wycliffism (Lollardy) considered dangerous?

-Wycliffism was considered dangerous because it challenged the authority of the Catholic Church by denying key doctrines like transubstantiation and emphasizing Scripture over papal authority.
-It also criticized the wealth and power of the clergy, which threatened the established church hierarchy and its influence over society.
+Wycliffism was considered dangerous because it challenged the authority of the Catholic Church by denying transubstantiation and asserting that Scripture alone was the supreme authority.
+It also rejected the church's practices like indulgences and the wealth of the clergy, which threatened the church's power and financial interests.

 What exactly did John Wycliffe teach?

-John Wycliffe taught that the Bible should be the sole authority for Christians, not the traditions of the Church.
-He rejected the doctrine of transubstantiation, opposed the sale of indulgences, and criticized the moral corruption and wealth of the clergy.
-Wycliffe also advocated for translating the Bible into vernacular languages so that ordinary people could read it.
+John Wycliffe taught that the Bible should be the sole authority for Christians, not the traditions of the church or the pope.
+He denied the doctrine of transubstantiation, criticized the wealth and corruption of the clergy, and advocated for the translation of the Bible into vernacular languages so that laypeople could read it.

 Why did Wycliffism (Lollardy) spread so widely?

-Wycliffism spread widely due to its appeal to common people who were disillusioned with the corruption and wealth of the Church.
-The translation of the Bible into English made religious texts accessible to a broader audience, and the movement's emphasis on personal faith resonated with those seeking reform.
+Wycliffism spread widely due to its appeal to common people who were disillusioned with the corruption and wealth of the church.
+The translation of the Bible into English made religious texts accessible to the laity, empowering them to question church teachings and practices.

 Who opposed John Wycliffe, and what was their argument?

-John Wycliffe was opposed by the Catholic Church, particularly the clergy and university authorities at Oxford.
-They argued that his teachings undermined the Church's authority and unity by rejecting established doctrines and encouraging laypeople to interpret the Bible independently.
+John Wycliffe was opposed by the Catholic Church hierarchy, including the Archbishop of Canterbury and the Pope.
+They argued that his teachings undermined the church's authority and unity, particularly his denial of transubstantiation and his challenge to papal authority.

 Was John Wycliffe excommunicated, exiled, or executed?

 John Wycliffe was not excommunicated, exiled, or executed during his lifetime.
-However, he was posthumously condemned by the Council of Constance in 1415, and his remains were exhumed and burned in 1428 as a symbolic act of condemnation.
+However, he was posthumously condemned by the Council of Constance, and his remains were exhumed and burned in 1428.

 Which council condemned Wycliffism (Lollardy), and what did it decide?